Open-Data-Product-Initiative/v4.1/source/index.html.md

     content: The Open Data Product Specification is a vendor-neutral, open-source machine-readable data product metadata model.
 It defines the objects and attributes as well as the structure of digital data products.
 ---

-# OPEN DATA PRODUCT SPECIFICATION RC
+# OPEN DATA PRODUCT SPECIFICATION 3.0 RC

-## Development version
+## Release Candidate version

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.